 Local communities, regional planning agencies, and MassDOT are pursuing a number of transportation and development projects within the study area.
-The following projects relevant to South Coast Rail are part of transportation planning efforts and are expected to be implemented through 2013.
-They are included in the Transportation Improvement Plans of the Boston Metropolitan Area Planning Council (MAPC)5, Old Colony Planning Council (OCPC)6, and the Southeast Regional Planning and Economic Development District (SRPEDD)7 or are projects under design for which funding has been allocated.
+They are included in the long-range transportation plans and Transportation Improvement Programs of the Boston Metropolitan Area Planning Council (MAPC), Old Colony Planning Council (OCPC), and the SRPEDD.
+While important to the transportation system of the South Coast region, MassDOT has indicated that these programmed projects will not meet the transportation needs of the region, as it relates to the inadequate capacity of the existing transportation system to Downtown Boston.